Moonchichiii/woodhouse_private_eatery/README.md

 ## Development Environment: Gitpod

-- Gitpod ide for the so don't have install everything on my computer and i jump in and edit from anywhere.
+- Gitpod `ide` used for development.

 ---